AudioBible/KJV/README.md

 **Note**: Some images are links to a youtube video, obviously the blue text is a link to a video or playlist or a page on the site.
 Some videos I've place a screenshot of the video, some I haven't, so look at the link below the image, if no image then just follow the youtube link, I was lazy to put an image or just didn't want to make this page really big and slow to download because of so many images!
 Scroll around right-to-left on any text that is cut off!

 **Note:** Some songs may have explicit language.
 Please don't judge people for the language they use or their personality.
 Lest you be judged according to your measure!
 Listen to the message they are saying.
 Most of all please share the love with others!
 It's a lot worse to be out there killing people over oil, dropping a real bomb, than saying a four letter word, dropping the F-bomb.
 Who's side are you on?
 If it's not blaspheming the name of Jesus Christ then whats the problem, are you conditioned?
 What are filthy words?
-Are the words "drone strikes", which means many people die, worse than the S-word, which means poop?
+Are the words "drone strikes" or "predator drones", which means many people die, worse than the S-word, which means poop?

 ### WHAT DOES THE WORD PROFANITY MEAN ANYWAY?!
 DID THE MEANING CHANGE OVER THE YEARS?!